titusrobin/MOOd/README.md

 This section describes what is within this repository and our deliverables for the Fall 2024 Semester.

-1. Literature Review
-2. Data exploration and description
+1. Write Up: INSERT LINK HERE
 3. Dataset Prep Toolkit: Dataset filtering and saving
 4. YOLO Baseline Model Implementation: Takes dataset, prepares for YOLO model, trains and tests data

-### 1. Literature Review
+### 1. Write Up

-insert link here
+INSERT LINK HERE

 ### 2. Data Introduction and Exploration